andrealacamera/myapp_react3/README.md

 ## 2 - Outlet and Router

-- Install the router (`npm i react-router-dom@6`) and configure as in the previous projects.
+- Install the router (`npm i react-router-dom@6`) and configure it as in the previous projects.
 Define `pages` and `components`, add `Header` and `Footer` to components, and `Home`, `Login`, `Protected`, and `Welcome` to pages.
 The homepage and the protected pages cannot be accessed without authentication, while both the login and the Welcome page are public.

 - Thanks to [**Outlets**](https://reactrouter.com/docs/en/v6/components/outlet) we can protect a lot of pages in a single definition.
 Define a new component `Guard.jsx` with auth hook (see section 4, meanwhile you can set a `const user` to `null` or `andrea` and simulate the two different situations).
 For now, we put both `Home` and `Protected` within `Guard`.
 ```js